Water in the Native World Webinar Series

 Contact: Dr. Karletta Chief, Assistant Specialist & Professor, Environmental Physics and Hydrology

 This Special Issue aims to bring to the forefront and address water challenges facing Indigenous communities in research led by Indigenous hydroscientists, where Indigenous perspectives are not only included in the research but also drive the research questions; where Indigenous community members are co-authors; and where Indigenous students participate in data collection, analysis, synthesis and publication in the important research facing their communities.
-The UA SRP CEC will be hosting a webinar highlighting these papers as follows:

 A Confluence of Anticolonial Pathways for Indigenous Sacred Site Protection